Handbook & Supply Lists

-Students Being Dropped Off at School: Due to COVID-19 restrictions, please DO NOT drop your student off prior to 9:15 a.m.
-Beginning at 9:15 a.m., students will be allowed to exit their vehicles and proceed directly into the building while maintaining social distance.
-They must wear a mask to enter the building.
+Students Being Dropped Off at School: Please DO NOT drop your student off prior to 9:20 a.m.
+Beginning at 9:20 a.m., students will be allowed to exit their vehicles and proceed directly into the building while maintaining social distance.
 If your child eats breakfast at school, they should go directly to the cafeteria.
-If not, students should follow our building's posted traffic pattern to their classroom.
+If not, students should go directly to their classrooms.

 For the safety of all students, parents will not be able to escort their student to the classroom in the mornings.
 Children need to say goodbye to their parent/guardian at the entry door and proceed to their classroom on their own.